Mozart409/next-relative-ci/README.md

 Copy the "default" key

-## Add the Key to your Github Repo :key:
+## Add the Key to your GitHub Repo :key:

 #### Step 1

-Visit the your Repo
+Visit your Repo

 #### Step 2